 - You can also add Chicken Nesting Box Herbs to their boxes to keep away parasites naturally.

 What do you do with chickens in the wintertime?

 You can build a ‘cold frame’ or greenhouse-style addition to your coop and cover it in clear plastic so that the birds will have plenty of space.
 They’ll be protected from windy weather with this shelter!

 How do I keep my Backyard Chickens warm in winter?

 Chickens are reptilian animals and actually thrive in the cold more than we realize.
 Here are a few things to know:

-- If you live in a cold place make sure your flock contains cold-hardy breeds that will handle the cold well.
+- If you live in a cold place, ensure your flock contains cold-hardy breeds that will handle the cold well.

 - Make sure to have a heated water feeder and plenty of food on hand.
-They need both even if not producing eggs because it takes a TON of energy for them to stay warm.
+They need both, even if they are not producing eggs, because it takes a TON of energy for them to stay warm.

 - Use a deep bedding method to keep plenty of insulation.

-- Make sure there is good ventilation and insulation in your coop but do not use a heat lamp.
+- Ensure good ventilation and insulation in your coop but do not use a heat lamp.

 - A heat lamp is dangerous to your hens and actually makes their bodies not work as well because they cannot use their natural ways to adapt to the cold.

 Are there other questions you have about chickens?
-There is a good chance we talked about them in this podcast with some of my friends who have 2 times the size flock we do.
+There is a good chance we talked about them in this podcast with some of my friends who have two times the size flock we do.
 I am sure you will get tons of amazing info!
-If you have other questions about backyard chickens or homesteading with chickens you can leave them below.
+If you have other questions about backyard chickens or homesteading with chickens, you can leave them below.